 Motorcycle or dirt bike

 This was one of the most epic wedding reception entrances and exits that we have ever seen.
-The bride and groom arrived to the wedding reception on custom made Honda dirt bikes.
+The bride and groom arrived at the wedding reception on custom-made Honda dirt bikes.
 They ate dinner, danced with friends, and left the reception in style on their new rides.

 We photographed this wedding in the backyard of a lake house in New Hampshire.
 The bride and groom did a sparkler exit, got in their boat, and drove to the other side of the lake to a private cabin.
 Definitely a unique wedding send-off!